alinex/node-validator/README.md

 ```

 This will search for the `relative` node in the current path backwards and
 then for the `field` subentry  which value is used.
+It will look for the
+neighbor elements, the parent and it'S neighborts and so on back to root.

 In relative paths you can also make backreferences like in the filesystem.
 So
 line 2 makes no difference but line 3 of the examples goes one level up.